Bovey Castle Golf Club – Dartmoor Darling

 I think the course is primarily aimed at the hotel guests since there is only a basic locker room and a tiny car park for visiting golfers.

-There is a small professional shop, a short game practice area and also a driving range where you can warm up.
+There is a small pro shop, a short game practice area and also a driving range and putting green where you can warm up.

 Obviously, the hotel has several options for après golf whatever your culinary tastes.

 Considering the quality and condition of the course membership prices seem very reasonable at £845.